2016 Miami Marlins season

 The Miami Marlins' 2016 season was the 24th season for the Major League Baseball franchise, and the fifth as the "Miami" Marlins.
 This was the first season under manager Don Mattingly.
 The Marlins finished in third place in the National League East and they failed to make the playoffs for the 13th consecutive season.
+Although the team was over .500 as late as September, they faltered down the stretch and missed the playoffs.